A Complete Guide to Third-Party Risk Management

 Rising trend of supply chain attacks

 Given the unique context of third-party breaches, these events cannot be effectively mitigated with traditional first-party breach control.
-A Vendor Risk Management program designed explicitly for the third-party attack surface is required.
+Vendor security risks facilitating third-party breaches can only be effectively addressed with a dedicated cybersecurity program known as Vendor Risk Management.

 An effective vendor risk management program can be summarised in three primary objectives - to detect, address, and monitor the cybersecurity risks leading to third-party breaches.